• Contact

 I’ve also seen photographers get super creative with this and think outside of the box.
 For example, I have seen a few photographers find a small toy (like a Lego person) and take them on an adventure and document the adventure in a few photos.
 The options for this are endless.
 Let that inspire you!

-9. Document A day in the life
+9. Document a day in the life

 This is a fun one.
 It doesn’t require too much thinking, just creative documenting.
 It’s also kind of a story, like we discussed above!